GuilhermePittner/GuilhermePittner/README.md

 ## Welcome to my profile.
-I was wondering when you would show up. 👀
+I was wondering when You would show up. 👀

 ### ⏳ I've been developing software for about 3 years.
 Languages & Frameworks I'm comfortable with: